 1. Research design formation to evaluate the cross-cultural issues management to achieve the sustainable performance of Emirates in the UAE

 2. Examining the practicality of management exercises and policies which help for the best use of resources to manage cultural conflicts.

-3. Recommendations to suitable management practices and systems to address current difficulties to attain maximum performance in Emirates airline or any other multinational company in UAE.
+3. Recommendations to suitable management practices and systems to address current difficulties in attaining maximum performance in Emirates airline or any other multinational company in the UAE.

 1. Participant’s privacy will be assured by keeping provided information safe from public sharing.